JoeyRussoniello/frosts/docs/api_reference/other_functions.md

-# Reading and Cleaning Data
+# 📘Reading and Cleaning Data

 Frosts provides a simple and flexible API for importing data from a variety of sources — Excel sheets, ranges, JSON, or raw CSV text.
 These functions return a `DataFrame` you can immediately work with.